missmbuvi04/flutter_banner_demo/README.md

 # flutter_banner_demo
-# This a flutter project uses a banner widget found in a product card widget to display promotional message or a message that need attention.
+# This a flutter project which uses a banner widget found in a product card widget to display promotional message or a message that need attention.

 # Getting started
 # How to run the project